neburtron/Lord-Game/README.md

  git clone https://github.com/neburtron/Lord-Game.git
 ```

 Get the game files on your computer.
-I think you can also download the game as a zip file.
+You can also download the game as a zip file.

 2. Navigate to the project directory (through terminal)